 At the teahouses in Lukla, Phakding and Namche you will get rooms with attached bathrooms and can enjoy free hot showers.
 Beyond Namche, the lodges will have only basic facilities – bed, shared washroom and a communal sitting and dining area.

-At hotels and tea-houses, accommodation is on twin-sharing basis.
-Single room will be available on request, at added cost.
+At hotels and tea-houses, accommodation is on a twin-sharing basis.
+A single room will be available on request, at added cost.
 Single rooms are available in Kathmandu and at lower elevations while trekking.
-But at higher elevations, where only a handful of teahouses operate, single rooms are not offered.
+But at higher elevations, where only a handful of teahouses operate, single rooms are not available during high season.